Shiroifuyu/GematsuAPI/README.md

-Generatin an API with the Cheerio scraper for https://www.gematsu.com/
+Generating an API with the Cheerio scraper for https://www.gematsu.com/